Get 80% off your plan for your first 3 months*

 Your payroll record-keeping obligation

 You're required to retain payroll documents for a specific period.
-Per IRS guidelines, you must keep all records of employment taxes for at least four years after filing the fourth quarter for the year.
+Per IRS guidelines, you must keep all records of employment taxes for at least 4 years after filing the 4th quarter for the year.
 The IRS may ask you to provide:

-For more details, visit the record-keeping section of the IRS employer's tax guide.
+For more details, visit the IRS employer's tax guide (Publication 15).

 How to manage payroll

 Once you understand payroll basics, you need to decide how to handle it.
-Most small businesses choose one of two approaches.
+Most small businesses choose 1 of 2 approaches.

 In-house payroll with software